- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 - Jigger (very effective for squids)

-Take note that most of these gears are baited, and you will be surprised what locals commonly use for bait (squid skin, hermit crab, or earthworm for reef fish, and small live fish for big pelagics).
+Note that most of these rigs are baited with unique baits, and you will be surprised what locals commonly use for bait, such as squid skin, hermit crab, or earthworm for reef fish, and small live fish for big pelagics.

 How To Book A Fishing Trip In The Philippines?

 Booking nowadays is relatively easy as it can be done digitally in the comfort of your home.
-However, I must never make full payment before your fishing trip.
-The usual practice is a 10 to 20% down payment would suffice your reservation and pay the balance after the trip.
+However, do not ever make full payment before your fishing trip.
+The usual practice is a 10 to 20% down payment, which would suffice for your reservation and pay the balance after the trip.

-It would be best if you visited sailfish bay surf and fishing lodge for big game fishing in Siargao.
+It would be best to visit Sailfish Bay Surf and Fishing Lodge for big game fishing in Siargao.
 This is one of the best in the Philippines!

 I recommend the 25-footer powerboat of Dominique’s Charters for fishing charters in Batangas.
 This boat is ideal for group fishing as it can accommodate up to 8 persons.